serverless/workshop/workshop/README.md

 ```
 ---

-In `/workshop/template-fullstack/backend/frontend` run `login`
+In `/frontend` run `login`

 ```text
 $ serverless login
 ```

-Login or register for Serverless Framework Enterprise.
+Login or register for Serverless Framework.
 Verify your email if you are just signing up for the first time.

 Make sure you create a `tenant` and an `app`.

 ---

-In `/workshop/template-fullstack/backend/database/serverless.yml`, `/workshop/template-fullstack/backend/functions/serverless.yml` & `/workshop/template-fullstack/backend/frontend/serverless.yml` change the following...
+In `/workshop/database/serverless.yml`, `/workshop/backend-restapi/serverless.yml` & `/workshop/frontend/serverless.yml` change the following...

 ```yaml
 tenant: mytenant # Put your tenant name here